Pros and Cons of replacing a kitchen rather than repairing it

 -

-- If a fault can be fixed at an acceptable cost, then it’s always good to keep your appliance in use and out of landfill.
+- If a fault can be fixed at an acceptable cost, then it’s always good to keep your appliance in use and out of the landfill.

 - As part of a kitchen uplift or refit, retaining appliances is a great way to keep costs down.
-Then you can allocate your budget to good quality features that will last a lifetime.
+Then, you can allocate your budget to good-quality features that will last a lifetime.
 Materials like quartz or granite for a worktop are great for this.

-Whether your budget and circumstances suit a kitchen facelift or full room remodel, a stone worktop is a fantastic investment.
+Whether your budget and circumstances suit a kitchen facelift or a full room remodel, a stone worktop is a fantastic investment.
 To find out more about the options that will work for you, just get in touch.